ninoppp/PolyMorph/README.md

 ## Documentation
 In the following the most important components of the code are briefly explained

-### const.h
-Contains all parameters and some settings (like enabling advection-dilution or chemotaxis).
+- const.h: Contains all parameters and some settings (like enabling advection-dilution or chemotaxis).
 Treat this like a configuration-file.

-### domain.h
-Defines a very simple rectangular domain within which all calculations will happen.
+- domain.h: Defines a very simple rectangular domain within which all calculations will happen.
 The boundary conditions of the solver will be applied at the boundaries of this domain.
 The size of the domain can be changed by setting a growth factor for each direction or  (not advised) by directly changing its size and/or coordinates.

-### ensemble.h
-The ensemble struct contains the core of the original PolyHoop software.
+- ensemble.h: The ensemble struct contains the core of the original PolyHoop software.
 It is responsible for the mechanical part of the simulation.

 ### geometry.h
 Contains the geometric structs used in the ensemble: Point, Vertex, Polygon.